 Lentil and Mushroom Shepherd’s Pie

-There are no words to describe this other than as a deep dish of absolute comfort.
+There are no words to describe this lentil and mushroom shepherd’s pie than as a deep dish of absolute comfort.
+It’s a bit of a project, but not at all difficult, and definitely worth it for a special occasion or holiday meal.
+It’s perfect for Thanksgiving or Christmas!
 Recipe from Vegan Holiday Kitchen.
-It’s a bit of a project, but not difficult, and definitely worth it for a special occasion meal.
-Photo by Susan Voisin of FatFree Vegan Kitchen.
+Photos by Susan Voisin.

 - 8 large or 10 medium potatoes (Yukon gold works well)

-- 2 tablespoons Earth Balance or other vegan buttery spread
+- 2 tablespoons Earth Balance or other vegan butter

 - Salt to taste